 Dog fleas bring inconvenience to our dogs and should be eradicated as soon as possible.
 Bites from fleas are itchy, but many dogs develop a particular allergy to them.
 Hair loss and rashes at the base of the spine and tail are the most common indicators for fleas.

 Flea allergy dermatitis or FAD is the consequence if your dog gets an allergic reaction from a flea’s saliva.
 FAD can last for a few weeks, so immediate medical action is a priority!

-For an easy home-remedy, try using coconut oil.
-The fat in coconut oil will coat the fleas’ legs and body, limiting their mobility and eventually suffocating them.
+For an easy home remedy, try using coconut oil.
+The fat in coconut oil will coat the fleas’ legs and bodies, limiting their mobility and eventually suffocating them.

 We have dreaded lice since we were kids, and now as pet parents, we should be alert for dog lice, too.
 Lice are a rare cause of itching in pets, and they are highly species-specific, which means dogs cannot get lice from cats and vice versa, including human lice.